Language-Technology-Assessment/European-open-AI-index/pages/news/opengptx-teuken-openness-evaluation.md

 _Addendum (12 Aug 2025):_

-After correspondance with the ChatGPT-X team, some updates relevant to model openness have been published.
+After correspondance with the OpenGPT-X team, some updates relevant to model openness have been published.
 A new script for model training has been made available on [GitHub](https://github.com/OpenGPTX/Megatron-LM/blob/main/examples/7B_EU24_juwels_part_3_fw_after3T.sbatch).
 And a new version of the preprint that details data usage and preprocessing has been published on [ArXiv](https://arxiv.org/pdf/2410.08800).
-This article and ChatGPT-X database entry have been updated accordingly.
+This article and OpenGPT-X database entry have been updated accordingly.